MikecMarko/React/React_project_instagram_clone/instagram-clone/README.md

-This project was bootstrapped with [Create React App] (https://github.com/facebook/create-react-app).
+🔥 This project was bootstrapped with [Create React App] (https://github.com/facebook/create-react-app). 🔥

-I also used Firebase and material UI.

-Website has login and post functionalities.
+💻 Technologys that were used in this project:

+    React: Hooks
+    Material UI
+    Flexbox
+    Firebase

+⚡Functionalities:

+    login system
+    posting pictures/comments

+📚 Notes:

+Positive 😀

+    simple login system with firebase setup

+Negative 😔

+    no component structure, most work on that